v2fly/v2ray-step-by-step/en_US/advanced/traffic.md

 # Traffic Statistics

 V2ray includes a traffic stats service, but it's not enabled by default.
-Traffic are statisticed into two major class: `inbound` and `user`.
+Traffic can be measured at three places: `inbound`, `user` and `outbound`(4.25.2+).

-* `inbound` means each inbound service, they are identified by the `tag` attribute.
+* `inbound` collects all traffic went through a certain inbound.
+It is identified by the `tag` attribute.
-* `user` is the `email` attrbute in vmess client settings, stats usage for each client.
-Note: clients in socks/shadowsocks/http are not counted.
+* `user` with the `email` attrbute in vmess client settings, their own usage can be measured separately.
+Note: clients in socks/shadowsocks/http are not supported.
+* Since version 4.25.2+, `outbound` is added for all traffic went through a certain outbound.
+It is identified by the `tag` attribute.

 ## Configuration of Stats

-To enable traffic statistic, following items must present in configuraton
+To enable traffic statistic, following items must be present in configuration

 1. `"stats":{}` must set
-2. `"api"` includes `StatsService`
-3. `"policy"`  switches attributes starting with stats must set to true
+2. `"policy"` attributes must set to true.
+Inbound and outbound settings are under `"system"`.
+User settings are under `"levels"`
+3. Corresponding inbounds and outbounds must have tag
-4. clients settings must include email attribute
+4. `"clients"` settings must include email attribute

+To enable querying statistic with api, following items must present in configuration

+1. `"api"` includes `StatsService`
-5. a `dokodemo-door` protocol inbound, tag set to api for grpc connection, used for connection of the API
+2. a `dokodemo-door` protocol inbound, tag set to api for grpc connection, used for connection of the API
-6. routing rules include an inboundTag:api -> outboundTag:api rule
+3. routing rules include an inboundTag:api -> outboundTag:api rule

-Note: `email`/`tag` stats data are generated is from the v2ray process you querys, client/server side won't exchange their data.
-The email in client side has nothing to do with the one on server-side, even they use the same uuid.
-If you query on client process, the data is only abount the client process.
+Note: `email`/`tag` stats data is generated from the v2ray process you query, client/server won't exchange their data.
+The email in client side has nothing to do with the one on server-side, even if they use the same uuid.
+If you query on client process, the data is only about the client process.

 ## Configuration Example